bact/spdx-3-model/serialization/jsonld/validation.md

 [ajv](https://ajv.js.org/) is a Node.js implementation of a JSON schema validator.
 It is the recommended validation tool as it has been shown to be fast and helpful in its error messages.
-To get started, the tool must first be installed from NPM:
+To get started, the tool shall first be installed from NPM:

 ```shell
 npm install --global ajv-cli
 ```

-Unfortunately, `ajv` does not allow referencing a schema from a URL, so it must first be downloaded locally in order to do validation:
+Unfortunately, `ajv` does not allow referencing a schema from a URL, so it shall first be downloaded locally in order to do validation:

 ```shell